Health Insurance Frauds in India: Types & Avoidance | PolicyX

 • Incomplete or fabricated medical records can be a huge red flag.

-• Multiple health insurance policies for the same purpose might be planned fraudulent claims.
+• Multiple health insurance policies for the same purpose might indicate planned fraudulent claims.

 Healthcare Provider Red Flags

-• Not rendering the bill for the services offered.
+• Not providing a bill for the services offered.
 A classic indicator of fraud.

 • Billing for a more expensive service than what was actually performed.

-• Recommending unnecessary tests or procedures to drive up the cost and care.
+• Recommending unnecessary tests or procedures to drive up the cost of care.

-• Frequent billing mistakes might be the intention to get more money from the insurer.
+• Frequent billing mistakes might be an intention to get more money from the insurer.

-• Claims from a healthcare provider which is no longer in operation could be fraudulent.
+• Claims from a healthcare provider that is no longer in operation could be fraudulent.

 • A sudden spike in claims from one particular healthcare provider or location might be suspicious.